Manavsharma19/Figma-Prototype/README.md

 # Figma-CryptoStock-Prototype
-First Protoype that I have Created using Figma
+Created Design prototype for a mobile app using Figma which were later used in the development.